AKN414-IND/DataStructure_lab_jec2022-23/README.md

-# DataStructure_lab_jec2022-23 is a public repository made by Arun K Nair and Alwin Mathew
+# *Text DataStructure_lab-jec2022-23*
-purpose of the repository is to give a reference to the students on Data structures lab (CSL 201) Data Structures lab work of JEC CSE A
+DataStructure_lab_jec2022-23 is a public repository made by Arun K Nair and Alwin Mathew purpose of the repository is to give a reference to the students on Data structures lab (CSL 201) Data Structures lab work of JEC CSE A